wasp-lang/wasp/web/docs/auth/social-auth/google.md

 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
-import DefaultBehaviour from './_default-behaviour.md';
+import DefaultBehaviour from './\_default-behaviour.md';
-import OverrideIntro from './_override-intro.md';
+import OverrideIntro from './\_override-intro.md';
-import OverrideExampleIntro from './_override-example-intro.md';
+import OverrideExampleIntro from './\_override-example-intro.md';
-import UsingAuthNote from './_using-auth-note.md';
+import UsingAuthNote from './\_using-auth-note.md';
-import WaspFileStructureNote from './_wasp-file-structure-note.md';
+import WaspFileStructureNote from './\_wasp-file-structure-note.md';
-import UsernameGenerateExplanation from './_username-generate-explanation.md';
+import UsernameGenerateExplanation from './\_username-generate-explanation.md';
+import GetUserFieldsType from './\_getuserfields-type.md';

+Wasp supports Google Authentication out of the box.
+Google Auth is arguably the best external auth option, as most users on the web already have Google accounts.

-Wasp supports Google authentication out of the box which can be useful for many apps.
-You allow users to authenticate using their existing Google accounts, simplifying the process and enhancing the user experience.
+Enabling it lets your users log in using their existing Google accounts, greatly simplifying the process and enhancing the user experience.

-We will walk you through how to enable Google authentication, some of the default settings, and how to override them.
+Let's walk through enabling Google authentication, explain some of the default settings, and show how to override them.

 ## Setting up Google Auth

-We'll need to take the following steps to set up Google authentication:
+Enabling Google Authentication comes down to a series of steps:

-1. Enable Google authentication in the Wasp file
+1. Enabling Google authentication in the Wasp file.
-1. Add the entities
+1. Adding the necessary Entities.
-1. Create a Google OAuth app
+1. Creating a Google OAuth app.
-1. Add the routes and pages
+1. Adding the neccessary Routes and Pages
-1. Use Auth UI components in our pages
+1. Using Auth UI components in our Pages.

 <WaspFileStructureNote />

-### 1. Add Google Auth to Your Wasp File
+### 1. Adding Google Auth to Your Wasp File

 To implement Google Auth, you'll need to add the Auth object with the following configuration to your `main.wasp` file: